cocoleemon/BloomVault/docs/phase-1/05-solution.md

 # Solution Summary

-BloomVault solves the challenge of fragmented beauty research by providing a single platform where users can research, organize, compare, and remember beauty products with confidence.
+BloomVault solves the challenge of fragmented beauty research by providing a single platform where users can research, organize, compare, understand, and remember beauty products with confidence.

-More than a collection of features, BloomVault offers a new way to experience beauty research—one that is thoughtful, intentional, and deeply personal.
+More than a collection of features, BloomVault offers a new way to experience beauty research—one that is thoughtful, intentional, educational, and deeply personal.

 ---

 > **Research with curiosity.
 Organize with intention.
-Decide with confidence.**
+Learn with confidence.**

 > **BloomVault**

 > *Your Personal Beauty Library.*